Réunion Country Report

 While the French state contributes the majority of capital transfers, local investment and tax incentives have brought in new private investment, particularly in tourism.
 Réunion benefits from European-grade transport infrastructure, good communications facilities, and strong regulatory and administrative support from metropolitan France.
 Réunion is also a regional leader in the fields of education (Indian Ocean University) and scientific research (epidemiology and meteorology).
 Labour costs are high for the region and environmental conditions can also be precarious: cyclones (November/December to April), an active volcano, and tropical diseases present the island with seasonal hazards.

 The security environment is generally favourable to foreign investment.
-Petty crime can be a problem in the larger towns, but the Réunion police force – modelled on the French service – deals adequately with the risk.
-Réunion does not suffer from the same level of organised crime as other Indian Ocean islands enjoying tax haven status: as a French Overseas Department, Réunion is subject to the same laws, regulations, and enforcement provisions as any other French region.
-Although there is no known terrorist group operating in Réunion, the island has long been regarded by the French government as a possible target for Al-Qaeda and associated terrorist groups.
+Petty crime can be a problem in larger towns, but the Réunion police force – modelled on the French service – deals adequately with the risk.
+Réunion does not suffer from the same level of organised crime as other Indian Ocean islands enjoying tax haven status, as Réunion is subject to the same enforcement provisions as any other French region.
+The French government regards Réunion as a possible target of Islamist groups.
+In March 2020, a French court sentenced a radicalised Réunionese man for a terrorist attack on the police.

 Vaccinations required to enter the country